It’s been a tough morning.

-Some, like my parents, are a combination of all of the above—it’s much easier to talk about needing care when you don’t currently need it and don’t really think you ever really will.
+Some, like my parents, are a combination of all of the above.
+For some, it can be much easier to talk about needing care when they don’t currently need it and don’t really think they ever really will.

 My dad was very open and willing to talk about his finances with us when he first retired, but as his dementia progressed, he became less self-aware and unwilling to discuss their situation with any of us–even our mom, his wife of 60 years.

 Think about it.
 How would you feel if one of your children told you they think you need help managing your finances?

 Would it be a bit hard to take?

 That’s probably how your parents feel about hearing the same thing from you!